hashicorp/vagrant/website/docs/source/v2/provisioning/ansible_intro.html.md

 **How to generate Inventory Groups:**

 The [`groups`](/v2/provisioning/ansible_common.html) option can be used to pass a hash of group names and group members to be included in the generated inventory file.
-It is also possible to specify [group variables](http://docs.ansible.com/ansible/intro_inventory.html#group-variables).
+As of Vagrant 1.8.0, it is also possible to specify [group variables](http://docs.ansible.com/ansible/intro_inventory.html#group-variables).

 With this configuration example: